This homepage is a preview of the future National Design Gallery website. The full site is currently under

 Patrons and Ambassadors

-The National Design Gallery benefits from a network of patrons and ambassadors.
+The National Design Gallery relies on a network of patrons and ambassadors.

 and influence of the venue and its projects among professionals, institutions, and national and international